 Identification of CSR Projects

 Section 135 stipulates that companies should undertake CSR activities in areas such as eradicating poverty, promoting education, gender equality, environmental sustainability, and healthcare.
-They are given flexibility in selecting and implementing CSR projects based on their sector-specific needs and potential impact. -
+They are given flexibility to select and implement CSR projects based on their sector-specific needs and potential impact.

 CSR Committee

 Companies covered by Section 135 are required to constitute a CSR Committee comprising at least three directors, including one independent director.
-The committee's role is to formulate and recommend CSR policies, monitor their implementation, and ensure effective utilization of CSR funds. -
+The committee's role is to formulate and recommend CSR policies, monitor their implementation, and ensure effective utilisation of CSR funds.

 CSR Expenditure